m-lab/ndt-server/spec/ndt7-protocol.md

   when an application-level measurement is available:

-    - `ElapsedTime` (a `int64`) is the time elapsed since the beginning of this test, measured in microseconds;
+    - `ElapsedTime` (a `int64`) is the time elapsed since the beginning of this test, measured in microseconds.

     - `NumBytes` (a `int64`) is the number of bytes sent (or received) since the beginning of the specific test.
 Note that this counter tracks the amount of data sent at application level.
-It does not account for the overheaded of the WebSockets, TLS, TCP/IP, and link layers;
+It does not account for the overheaded of the WebSockets, TLS, TCP/IP, and link layers.

 - `ConnectionInfo` is an _optional_ `object` used to provide information about the connection four tuple.
 Clients MUST NOT send this message.
 Servers